yijunyu/llm.rs/README.md

 	make train_gpt2rs
 ```

 Then run `train_gpt2rs` instead of `train_gpt2`.
-As a result, it took on average 39.626s to
+As a result, it took on average 42.798s to
-run a step, which is comparable to the C counterpart (3.658s per step).
-The reason for that is
+run a step, which is comparable to the C counterpart (9.585s per step w/o OpenMP and 5.543s per step with 8 threads of OpenMP).

-OpenMP has not been used in the Rust version.
+The reason for that is OpenMP has not been used in the Rust version.
 That's why we will need a parallel version of this
 generated Rust code.

 Placing the output code into "result.py" and run